Disease Guide ·Pyometra ·2026

 Diagnosis - $300-$600

-Abdominal ultrasound ($200-$400) is the primary diagnostic tool — it shows the enlarged, fluid-filled uterus.
-Blood work ($100-$200) reveals elevated white blood cells, kidney function changes, and other signs of infection and sepsis.
-X-rays ($150-$300) can also show the enlarged uterus.
-History of recent heat cycle in an intact female is an important clue.
+Abdominal ultrasound ($200-$400) shows the enlarged, fluid-filled uterus.
+Blood work ($100-$200) reveals elevated white blood cells and kidney function changes.
+X-rays ($150-$300) may show the enlarged uterus.
+Recent heat cycle history is an important clue.
 Average $300-$600

 Treatment - $1,500-$4,000